Call to book01904 521 936

 Day 3 - Discovering Delhi

-We begin exploring with our local guide today, setting out on a tour that starts with a rickshaw ride through the streets of Old Delhi.
-Passing by the historic bazaar, we catch the scent of fragrant spices and the sounds of locals haggling for a bargain before visiting Jama Masjid, also known as the 'World-reflecting Mosque'.
-We continue to New Delhi, a spacious area of the city with modern buildings and wide, tree-lined boulevards, passing by the President's House and Parliament House on our way to Gandhi Smriti, a museum dedicated to Mahatma Gandhi.
+We begin exploring with our knowledgeable local guide, setting out on a tour that starts with a rickshaw ride through the streets of Old Delhi.
+Passing by the historic bazaar, we catch the scent of fragrant spices and the sounds of locals bartering before visiting Jama Masjid, also known as the 'World reflecting mosque'.
+We continue to New Delhi, passing by the President's House and Parliament House on our way to Gandhi Smriti, a museum dedicated to Mahatma Gandhi.
 We also discover Connaught Place on a walking tour.

 Day 4 - The Toy Train to Shimla

 We transfer to the train station to board the Shatabdi Express to Kalka.
-From here, we embark on a scenic journey aboard the UNESCO-listed, narrow-gauge Toy Train to Shimla, travelling from the Shivalik foothills through 102 tunnels, over 864 bridges and around 919 horse-shoe curves.
-During our ascent, we have time to soak up panoramic views of the Himalayas, making stops at stations such as Dharampur, Kandaghat and Summerhill on the way.
+Here, we embark on a scenic journey aboard the UNESCO-listed, narrow-gauge Toy Train to Shimla, travelling from the Shivalik foothills through 102 tunnels, over 864 bridges and around 919 curves.
+During our ascent, we have time to soak up the awe-inspiring, panoramic views of the Himalayas, making stops at stations such as Dharampur, Kandaghat and Summerhill on the way.
 Alternatively, you may choose to make the journey by road.
-The mountain town of Shimla was once the summer capital of the British Raj and enjoys a cooler climate than India's bustling cities, and on arrival we check into our hotel for three night.
+The mountain town of Shimla was once the summer capital of the British Raj and enjoys a cooler climate than India's bustling cities.
+On arrival we check into our hotel for three nights.

 Day 5 - Shimla

 Today is free for you to explore Shimla.
 You could join an optional tour to Kufri to admire the views over the Himalayas, followed by a high-tea lunch at Wildflower Hall.
-Alternatively, you might like to soak up some of your natural surroundings with a hike around the surrounding pine forests or up Summer Hill for fantastic views.
-Once the sun sets, perhaps make your way to Lakkar Bazaar, a long stretch of open-air stalls selling traditional woodwork and souvenirs.
+Alternatively, you might like to hike around the surrounding pine forests or up Summer Hill for fantastic views.
+Once the sun sets maybe visit Lakkar Bazaar, a stretch of open-air stalls selling traditional crafts and souvenirs.

 Day 6 - Sightseeing in Shimla

-Our day begins with an informative talk from guest speaker Raaja Bhasin, whose spellbinding stories of his home town bring to life the history of Shimla.
+Our day begins with an informative talk from guest speaker Raaja Bhasin, an author and historian whose spell-binding stories bring to life the history of Shimla, his home town.
 Later, we explore by car, seeing the Viceregal Lodge, a striking 19th-century Elizabethan-style mansion, and the Sankat Mochan temple.
-After lunch, we take a stroll along the mall to the town's Gaiety Theatre, the Victorian-Gothic Christ Church and Scandal Point - so called because it was where people would traditionally meet to gossip.
+After lunch, we stroll along the mall to the town's Gaiety Theatre, the Victorian-Gothic Christ Church and Scandal Point - named as it was a place where people would meet to gossip.

 Day 7 - Jaipur